-The most intriguing feature of the Bubble Eye Goldfish are its bubbles.
-The bubbles on this goldfish begin to develop at an age of 6-9 months, leading to the name Water-Bubble Eye.
-By the time they are 2 years old, the bubbles are very large.
-These water-filled bubbles get so big in fact, that the fish has trouble seeing and can even have a hard time swimming because of them.
+The most intriguing feature of the Bubble Eye Goldfish is its bubbles.
+The bubbles on this goldfish begin to develop when it is 6-9 months old, leading to the name Water-Bubble Eye.
+By the time these goldfish are 2 years old, the bubbles are very large.
+These water-filled bubbles actually get so big that they can even make it difficult for this fish to see and swim

-Although these are very intriguing looking fancy goldfish, their bubble sacs are easily broken.
+These fancy goldfish have a very intriguing appearance, but their bubble sacs are easily broken.
 The sacs are notorious for getting caught in the water uptake valves of aquarium filters.
-It helps to have a foam cover over the valve to help prevent this.
-Most the time broken bubbles will grow back but have a different shape and size that does not match the other bubble.
+A foam cover over the valve should help prevent this.
+Most the time, broken bubbles will grow back but have a different shape and size that does not match the other bubble.
 Sometimes a broken bubble will not grow back at all.
 Additionally, broken bubbles heal slowly and are subject to infection, so keep an eye on your fish and be ready to treat it if necessary.

-Besides its infamous bubbles, the Bubble Eye Goldfish is one a most unique looking of the goldfish varieties.
-Along with the Lionhead Goldfish , the Bubble Eye Goldfish is a dorsal-less goldfish, so no fin on the top of its back.
-There is a variety bred in China however, that does have a dorsal fin.
-But this variety does not qualify for show by the the Goldfish Society of America (GFSA).
+Besides its infamous bubbles, the Bubble Eye Goldfish is one the most unique-looking of the goldfish varieties.
+Along with the Lionhead Goldfish, the Bubble Eye Goldfish is dorsal-less, so it does not have a fin on the top of its back.
+One variety of Bubble Eye Goldfish bred in China does have a dorsal fin, but this variety does not qualify for show by the the Goldfish Society of America (GFSA).

-The Bubble Eye Goldfish is one of the more rounded or egg-shaped fancy gold fish, rather than having the long slender body seen in Common Goldfish or the Shubunkins.
-It has a double-tail and its body shape and size are very similar to the Celestial Eye Goldfish.
-Like the Celestial its eyes are upturned, though not as extreme as on the Celestial.
-Both these goldfish also have a little bit slimmer body than other round or egg-shaped goldfish.
-It is available in a variety of goldfish colors that include solids of red, blue, chocolate, and black; bi-colors of red/white and red/black; and also calicos.
+The Bubble Eye Goldfish is one of the more rounded or egg-shaped fancy gold fish, which distinguishes it from the long, slender body seen in Common Goldfish or the Shubunkins.
+It has a double-tail, and its body shape and size are very similar to the Celestial Eye Goldfish.
+Like the Celestial, the Bubble Eye's eyes are upturned, though not as extremely as the Celestial's.
+Both of these goldfish have bodies that are a little bit slimmer than other round or egg-shaped goldfish.
+The Bubble Eye is available in a variety of goldfish colors that include solids of red, blue, chocolate, and black; bi-colors of red/white and red/black; and calicos.